Frequently Asked Questions

 What are the requirements for the MEng degree?

 To complete the MEng degree, you must pass ten half-courses (5.0 FCEs).
-In addition, at least half of your courses must be taught by UTIAS and have an AER course code, and at least seven courses must be technical.
+In addition, at least half of your courses must be taught by UTIAS and have an AER or ROB course code, and at least seven courses must be technical.
 The number of courses you may take in a session may also be limited depending upon the MEng option you have chosen.

 With whom should I discuss my course selections?